 pH Chemical Exchange Saturation Transfer (CEST)

 pH CEST MRI utilizes a clinically approved contrast agent to measure pH of tissues in a highly sensitive manner and with high spatial resolution.
-Applications include assessment of anticancer activity in tumor models and characterization of tissue bioenergetics.

 MRI Contrast Agent Assessment